 A mixed selection of all Dutch Crocus colours.
 Plant en masse for a beautiful spring display.
+It is always better to be generous with Crocus plantings.

 Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
 They flower just after the species Crocus and Galanthus.